Starting Therapy: What to Expect

-I provide telehealth therapy for adults located in North Carolina, California, and many PSYPACT states.
+I provide telehealth therapy for adults located across 40+ states.
 Below is a description of what the process typically looks like.

 The Process: